 - Utilize Paid Advertising on Social Media

-When it comes to driving engagement via social, there are a few tactics and campaigns that are sure to be effective.
+When it comes to driving engagement via social, a few tactics and campaigns are sure to be effective.

 How to effectively drive social engagement with paid advertising:

 Whether or not you can use this depends on the social channel.
-Whether it’s effective depends on whether your current audience is your ideal audience.
+Whether its effectiveness depends on whether your current audience is your ideal audience.
 Still, if your current audience is engaging, it’s safe to bet that targeting those with similar demographics or ties to your audience will result in high engagement as well.

 - Take Advantage of Videos in Your Advertisements and Your Organic Posts

 Video is the rising star on all social channels.
 It’s well known that video is the preference in news feeds when posted organically.
-In fact, it’s one of the few things that a corporate business page can use to break through the noise and through Facebook’s bias.
-The same is true when it comes to paid media on social–video will take preference.
-The plus side is that not only will your videos be prioritized, engagement tends to be higher when social advertisements include video.
+It’s one of the few things that a corporate business page can use to break through the noise and Facebook’s bias.
+The same is valid for paid media on social media–video will take preference.
+The plus side is that not only will your videos be prioritized, but engagement also tends to be higher when social advertisements include video.

 How to create engaging videos for social:

 Before you start thinking that video is too difficult or requires too much production effort, remember that, if you’re like most people, you’re likely carrying a production studio in your pocket.
 That is–your smartphone.
-While there are standards you should follow to ensure your videos are decent quality, your phone is a great, low-investment tool to get started.
-Plus, there are tons of free apps that will help you edit your videos and make them look professionally made.
+While you should follow standards to ensure your videos are of decent quality, your phone is an excellent, low-investment tool to get started.
+Plus, tons of free apps will help you edit your videos and make them look professionally made.

-Almost all major social channels offer an option to communicate on an individual basis with your audience.
-And while it might seem unconventional to utilize private messaging, that just may be the reason that it’s effective.
-In fact, it’s similar to email in the fact that it’s one of the few spaces on digital on which you can have an individual conversation with your audience members.
+Almost all major social channels offer an option to communicate individually with your audience.
+And while it might seem unconventional to utilize private messaging, that may be why it’s effective.
+It’s similar to email in the fact that it’s one of the few spaces on digital on which you can have an individual conversation with your audience members.

 How to use private messaging to engage your social audience:

-The key is to not overdo this because as soon as you do, your audience will start ignoring you.
-An introductory message when you become connected as well as follow-up messages that are, preferably, tied to their behavior or demographics are ideal.
+The key is not to overdo this because your audience will start ignoring you as soon as you do.
+An introductory message when you become connected and follow-up messages that are, preferably, tied to their behavior or demographics are ideal.

 Julie is a proud Social Media junkie.
-Experienced in Social Media Marketing and SEO, she has been writing for automaticlikes.net for 3 years.
-Automatic Likes is dedicated to increasing likes, shares, and increasing user engagement.
+Experienced in Social Media Marketing and SEO, she has written for automaticlikes.net for three years.
+Automatic Likes is dedicated to increasing likes, shares and increasing user engagement.
 When Julie isn’t writing or helping create positive Social Media experiences, she enjoys comic book conventions and reading.